Tribal Group Plc Modern Slavery Statement

 Training

 Tribal operates an annual programme of corporate compliance training which is mandatory for all employees.
-This includes training on the Modern Slavery and Human Trafficking Act and includes how we comply with our responsibilities under it and being aware of issues that the Act is intended to address such as: detecting and reporting human trafficking; the ability of an individual to choose employment; a safe working environment; prohibition on use of child labour; non-discrimination; and that no harsh or inhuman treatment is allowed in the workplace.
+This includes training on the Modern Slavery and Human Trafficking Act and includes how we comply with our responsibilities under it and being aware of issues that the Act is intended to address such as:

 Board Approval

-Tribal Group plc’s board approved this statement on 2nd August 2023.
+Tribal Group plc’s board adopted this statement on 04/09/24.

 Diane McIntyre